atk4/data/docs/types.rst

  - ipv6 ([':php:class:`Number`', 'base'=>16', 'mask'=>'####:####:..']);
  - model (used for containment)
  - fraction (5/7) ([':php:class:`Fraction`'])
+ - `email`: Used to validate a field as an email address

-Additionally there is a support for
+Additionally there is support for

  - distance ([':php:class:`Units`', 'scale'=>['m'=>1, 'km'=>1000, 'mm'=>0.001])
  - duration